 - Avoid stressful situations.
 Yes, I know.
 It’s a stupid advice.
-I’ve never understood it myself, because usually stress isn’t exactly something we plan and put on our agenda.
+I’ve never understood it myself because usually, stress isn’t exactly something we plan and put on our agenda.
 But just in case you find yourself in a position where you have the choice to avoid stress, go for it.

 - Don’t eat at work, or in front of your TV.
 In our modern, busy society, we tend to multitask a bit too much.
-Chances are, when you have to eat at your desk or in your car, you need something fast and easy to eat, and sure don’t have time to scrutinize the ingredients list.
+Chances are when you have to eat at your desk or in your car, you need something fast and easy to eat, and sure don’t have time to scrutinize the ingredients list.
 Reminding yourself that you need to be mindful of what you eat will help you, I promise.

 - Be in control of your life as much as possible.
-Of course, there are always the inevitable problem showing up like we’re throwing it a surprise party.
+Of course, there is always the inevitable problem showing up like we’re throwing it a surprise party.
 That’s why I said, “as much as possible.”
 We’re not superheroes.

 As you already know, there are many challenges Fibro Warriors face.
 Unfortunately, digestive issues are one of those invisible symptoms no one can discern.